If we had a dollar for every time we got asked this question....

 So how old?

-Somewhere between 4 and 6 months babies start to be able to connect sleep cycles.
+Somewhere between 4 - 5 months babies start to be able to connect sleep cycles.

 There are a few things to look at before determining whether they are biologically ready.